Swirrl/csvw-issues/README.md

 We want to work with the CSVW community to solve these issues, though I believe there are some fundamental problems with the standards, it is also my belief that they can be resolved.

+## scratch

+As we will see, there are many impedance mismatches between CSVW and linked data, and in-spite of their shared origins and goals they are hard to align.
+Consequently it is hard to integrate these two technologies such that they are both mutually beneficial and aligned.